Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-\begin{proof} We take the decision version of the Max\textsc{IS} construction outlined above, and add two more large sets of nodes to our system, as sketched in Figure \ref{fig:repr}.
-The \emph{generating group} consists of $N^2$ independent branching gadgets, with a common source node $s_g$.
-The \emph{control group} consists of $N^3$ single nodes, each having a liability of 1 and an incoming debt of $1$ from another common node $s_c$.
-Both $s_g$ and $s_c$ have 0 external assets, but there is a CDS of weight $\infty$ from $s$ to both $s_g$ and $s_c$, in reference to the negation of $v_{\textsc{d}}$.
+The main idea is to add two large sets of nodes to our construction, as sketched in Figure \ref{fig:repr}.
+The \emph{generating group} consists of $N^2$ independent branching gadgets, while the \emph{control group} has $m^{1/\epsilon'}$ single nodes with an outgoing debt (where $m$ denotes the size of $\phi$ and $\epsilon'<\epsilon$ as before).
+We ensure that both groups only receive funds if $r_{v_I\!}=1$; otherwise, all the new nodes are in default.

-If $G$ has no independent set of size $k$, then in all solutions, $s_g$ and $s_c$ (and thus also all nodes in both new groups) are in complete default.
-On the other hand, if there is an independent set of size at least $k$, then both $s_g$ and $s_c$ have infinite assets in this solution.
-This means that the branching gadgets in the generating group behave as regular branching gadgets, introducing $2^{N^2}$ distinct solutions, and all nodes in the control group have a recovery rate of 1.

-Since asymptotically, the control group contains almost all of the nodes, the two cases are very different in terms of solution space.
-In the first case, the solutions correspond to the $2^N$ different node sets of $G$, and control nodes are always in complete default.
-However, if the system has at least one independent set of size $k$, then this part of the solution space becomes asymptotically irrelevant, since there are at least $2^{N^2}$ solutions where all control nodes survive.
-If we define two artificial solutions $r$ and $r'$ that have a recovery rate of 0 and 1 for the control nodes, respectively, then $cent_i(r) < cent_i(r')$ for either $i \in \{1, 2\}$ if no independent set of size $k$ exists, and $cent_i(r) > cent_i(r')$ if there is such an independent set.
-Thus, deciding $cent_i(r) \geq cent_i(r')$ implies solving the independent set problem efficiently. \qedhere \end{proof}

-One could also study further distance functions or the other variants of this problem.
-However, our example shows that the solution space can exhibit a threshold behavior between two drastically different shapes, and it is already NP-hard to decide which of two shapes is in fact obtained.
-This suggests that finding a most representative solution is also hard in any other reasonable formulation of the problem.